juancastaneda1/Course-Work/README.md

 ## Double Square Well Correlation Diagram.ipynb
-Solving the transcendental eigenvalue equation for a single fermion in a double square well potential to plot the energyy eigenvalues as a function of well separation
+Solving the transcendental eigenvalue equation for a single fermion in a double square well potential to plot the energy eigenvalues as a function of well separation